stereobird/sudoku/README.md

 Changelog
 =========

+#### 2015-03-30
+- Added two more haiku for _solved_ game state
+- Removed a couple errant spaces, combined a redundant binding

 #### 2015-03-29
 - Eliminated precedence of empty cells in _checked_ state (show empty cells AND duplicate notice)
 - Added gameplay documentation